2023 Garden Interns:

 - The UPA Horticulture Zone has been growing food & community behind UofL's Urban Studies Institute (426 W. Bloom St., west of Bettie Johnson Hall) since ground-breaking on May 22nd, 2013!

-- It is an initiative of the Urban & Public Affairs Student Organization, with funding provided by both the Student Organization and the Department of Urban & Public Affairs.
+- It was created as an initiative of the Urban & Public Affairs Student Organization, with funding provided by both the Student Organization and the Department of Urban & Public Affairs.

-- UPA students worked with Physical Plant’s grounds team to develop a site design that includes four hand-built planter beds with benches, sinuous paths, two compost bins, three rain barrels to capture water from the roof for irrigation, native shade-tolerant plants for areas under the canopy, and nitrogen-fixing red clover no-mow areas inspired by the Air Pollution Control District’s “Grow More, Mow Less” campaign which was run at the time by UPA graduate, Eric Burnett.
+- UPA students worked with Physical Plant’s grounds team to develop a site design that includes four hand-built planter beds with benches, two compost bins, five rain barrels to capture water from the roof for irrigation, native shade-tolerant plants for areas under the canopy, and nitrogen-fixing red clover no-mow areas inspired by the Air Pollution Control District’s “Grow More, Mow Less” campaign which was run at the time by UPA graduate, Eric Burnett.

 - After an abundant first growing season in 2013, the new garden was formally dedicated during on Campus Sustainability Day, October 23, 2013.
 The dedication ceremony was a highlight of UofL Sustainability Week and included the harvest of over 100 pounds of sweet potatoes grown in just one of the raised beds!
-Read the story: (UofL Today, Oct.
+Read the story: Campus horticultural zone has flowers, vegetable garden(UofL Today, Oct.
 22, 2013)

 - The UPA Horticulture Zone is an all-volunteer project open to participation from anyone in the community.
-Learn more online or Contact: Yani Vozos email@example.com, 852-8002.

 Preschool children at UofL's Early Learning Campus on W. Bloom Street learn about gardening from seed to harvest.
 The facility has featured a roof garden and greenhouse with vegetable beds since its opening.
 Once the UPA Horticulture Zone was created across the street in 2013, the children were taken on regular field trips to help plant seeds and taste the harvest.
 In spring 2016, UofL's lacrosse team helped install additional raised beds around the street-level outdoor play area so that kids can watch things grow as they play each day.